jupyter/jupyter/docs/source/contributing/dev-contributions/index.rst

    releasing.rst

 Whether you are a new contributor or a seasoned developer, we're pleased that you are working on Jupyter.
-We hope you find the Developer Guide is useful.
+We hope you find the Developer Guide useful.
-Please suggest changes or ask questions about the contents.
-Thanks!
+Please feel free to suggest changes or ask questions about the content.
+Thanks for your contribution!

 If you are interested in installing a specific project from source, each project has documentation on ReadTheDocs.
 For example, IPython documentation